Aventra-Concepts/GreenLens/replit.md

 **Performance Features**: LazyImage components for optimized image loading, VirtualizedList for large datasets, debounced search functionality, intersection observer hooks, and real-time performance metrics monitoring in development mode.

-**Design Features**: Elegant top navigation with refined typography, smaller buttons and icons, improved spacing, subtle hover effects, and polished visual hierarchy for a professional appearance.
+**Design Features**: Elegant top navigation with refined typography, smaller buttons and icons, improved spacing, subtle hover effects, and polished visual hierarchy for a professional appearance. **Hero section typography optimized** - reduced font size by 3 points for desktop with proportionally adjusted spacing and tagline sizing.

 ### Backend Architecture
 The backend is an **Express.js with TypeScript** RESTful API server.
 It features a custom email/password authentication system with bcrypt hashing and session management, replacing Replit Auth. **Drizzle ORM** is used for type-safe PostgreSQL queries.
 A service-oriented architecture facilitates modularity, especially for external API integrations. **Multer** handles file uploads.
 Admin management includes role-based access control and a dashboard for user and student lifecycle management, including automated conversion processes and discount systems.
 An automated blog generation system with AI image integration is also implemented.